Charlotte L. Brown: Later life

 In 1867, Charlotte Brown opened a school for young children at 10 Scotland Street in San Francisco, offering "all the branches of primary education" as well as music and embroidery.
 In 1874, she married James Henry Riker, another prominent African American activist of San Francisco, who had worked as a live-in personal servant to William Chapman Ralston and was employed as a steward at the Palace Hotel during their marriage.
 Riker, along with Brown's father, was one of the organizers of the 1865 California State Convention of Colored Citizens.
 The society pages of the black newspaper The Elevator printed an announcement in 1877 of a surprise party for a fellow steward at the Palace Hotel that was given by Charlotte and James H Riker in their residence on 1018 Powell Street in San Francisco.

-Little is known about Charlotte Brown Riker's life after that time.
+After the death of her husband James in 1885 Charlotte L Riker left San Francisco and worked as a matron at University Hall at Wilberforce University in Ohio.
+By 1900, Mrs Riker was staying at the home of William Still in Philadelphia, where she had "a host of friends."
+In 1901 she assumed the matronship of the Philadelphia Home for the Aged and Infirm Colored Persons, and in 1903, as head matron of a children's school for The Woman's League of Washington DC, she was described as "a woman of culture and broad experience."

+Charlotte L Brown Riker died in Norristown, Pennsylvania, on February 24, 1914.